triplea-game/triplea/docs/map-making/reference/map-yml-file.md

 **games**: This is a list of each game that is in the map.
 There should be one entry per game XML file.

-**name**: This is the name of any game that is backed by an XML file.
+**game_name**: This is the name of any game that is backed by an XML file.
 This name will display when a user clicks 'select game', and this is the game name that displays in the lobby.

-**xml_path**: This is the path from the map.yml file to the game.xml file.
-The game engine will find your XML file by starting at the 'map.ym' and then following this path to find an XML file.
-This is important to get right!
-Use forward slashes: '/', do not start the path with a slash.
-The path should end with a '.xml' file.
-Typically this path will be something like:
-`games/my-game.xml`
+**file_name**: This is the name of the game XML file.
+The engine will search for a 'games' folder and look to match any file with the given name.

 ## Usages